 Evaluation, donor, and procedure information remains generally the same for this dual transplantation.

-Learn more about pancreas transplant.
+Learn more about combined kidney and pancreas transplant.

 Why Choose Us for Your Kidney Transplant?

 The MedStar Georgetown Transplant Institute is the area's best answer to the evaluation and treatment of chronic kidney disease, renal failure and complications of diabetes.
 Additionally, we are a national leader in kidney exchange and the management of recipients and donors who have incompatible organs or immune-system sensitivity.
 Only a handful of transplant centers in America offer this to their patients.
 Learn more about living kidney donation.

 - We have successful outcomes and survival rates among the best in the nation.